dejwk/roo_time/README.md

 # roo_time
 Arduino-compliant ESP32 (etc.) library for basic management of elapsed time, wall time, and date time with multi-timezone support.
-Provides type safety around time intervals and different time units, guarding against common programming errors like confusing time units, or confusing 'timestamps' with 'intervals'.
+Provides type safety around durations and different time units, guarding against common programming errors like confusing time units, or confusing 'timestamps' with 'durations'.

 When used with Espressif chips, uses microsecond precision, and stores the time as int64_t (in other words, it will not overflow on you).